testillano/h2agent/README.md

 ##### requestUri

-Request *URI* path to match depending on the algorithm selected.
+Request *URI* path (percent-encoded) to match depending on the algorithm selected.
+It includes possible query parameters, depending on matching filters provided for them.

 ##### responseHeaders